boy0001/RedEdit/README.md

         return null;
     }
 // You can set a custom serializer if you want
-// Or it will default to java's object serializer }.setSerializer(some serializer);
+// Otherwise it will use the default serializer }.setSerializer(some serializer);
 ```